woodheadlucy/lw-news/README.md

 # NC KNEWS

 This is a news API where a front-end will be built.
 It includes topics, articles, article comments, and users.
+The deployed version of this API is available on <a href="https://l-w-news.herokuapp.com/api">Heroku.</a>

 ## Getting Started